 Closest MRT: Tiong Bahru MRT is a 10-minute walk away.
 Multiple bus lines also stop at the park.

-This playground isn’t huge, but kiddos rate the giant climbing pyramid that its centrepiece.
-There’s also a cool obstacle rope course, a long slide down from the top of the pyramid, and no less than four flying foxes.
-You’ll also find plenty of sand for digging, and other toddler-friendly features.
+This playground is huge with lots of different subsections to play at – kiddos highly rate the giant climbing pyramid at its centrepiece (currently under renovation).
+There’s also a cool obstacle rope course in another play area, an inclusive playground, and no less than four flying foxes.
+You’ll also find plenty of sand for digging, and other toddler-friendly features like swings.
 The park also has a nice wide open expanse for kite flying!
 Consider yourself warned that there’s a McDonald’s nearby (decent for coffee!).

 Location: 70 West Coast Highway